stanley-metone/Inuka_Hackathon-_2/README.md

 ## 15. Conclusion

-**Inuka Hackathon 2 — Domain 3** focused on turning program data into a strategic asset for the Inuka Foundation.
+**Inuka Pulse focused on turning program data into a strategic asset for various diverse Organizations.

 By combining an upgraded data pipeline, centralized M&E analytics, web integration, automation, and actionable intelligence, the project establishes a pathway toward **proactive, data-driven program management**.